MVGrasp: Real-Time Multi-View 3D Object Grasping in Highly Cluttered Environments: Results and Discussions

-To evaluate the performance of the proposed approach, we designed \textit{(i) isolated}, \textit{(ii) packed}, and \textit{(iii) pile} removal tasks (see Fig.~\ref{three_grasp_scenario}).
-In each round, we randomly generated a new scene consisting of four to six objects in the case of packed and pile scenarios, while for the isolated object scenario, we placed a randomly selected object in an arbitrary pose inside the robot's work-space.
-In all experiments, the robot knows in advance about the pose of the \textit{bin} object as the placing pose, while it has to detect and track the pose of target objects to be removed from the table.
-Afterward, the robot needs to predict grasp synthesis and select the best graspable pose of the target object, picks it up, and puts it in the \textit{bin}.
-This procedure is repeated until all objects get removed from the table.
-Note that, at the beginning of each experiment, we set the robot to a pre-defined setting, and randomly place objects on the table.
-We used a set of $20$ simulated objects, imported from different sources (e.g., the YCB dataset~\cite{calli2017yale}, Gazebo repository, and etc), and $20$ real daily-life objects with different materials, shapes, sizes, and weight (see Fig.~\ref{exp_setup}).
+At the beginning of each experiment, we set the robot to a pre-defined setting, and randomly place objects on the table.
+Afterward, the robot needs to predict grasp synthesis and select the best graspable pose of the target object, picks it up, and puts it in the \textit{basket}.
+This procedure is repeated until all objects get removed from the table, or the robot can not find an executable grasp point for the present objects.
+We use RRT motion planner to check for a collision-free path to each grasp pose and execute the one with the highest quality score.
+We assessed the performance of our approach by measuring success rate, i.e., $\frac{number~of~successful~grasps}{number~of~attempts}$.
+If the robot could place the object inside the basket we consider it as a success, otherwise a failure.
+If non of the predicted grasp points can be executed we consider the trial a failure too.
+For grasping experiments in simulation, we used $20$ simulated objects, imported from different resources (e.g., the YCB dataset~\cite{calli2017yale}, Gazebo repository, and etc).
+For real-robot experiments, we used $20$ daily-life objects with different materials, shapes, sizes, and weight (see Fig.~\ref{exp_setup}).
 All objects were inspected to be sure that at least one side fits within the gripper.
-We assessed the performance of our approach by measuring success rate, i.e., $\frac{number~of~successful~grasps}{number~of~attempts}$.
-We benchmark our approach against Grasp Pose Detection (GPD)~\cite{gualtieri2016high} (an analytical approach) and GGCNN (learning based approach) baselines.
+All tests were performed with a PC running Ubuntu $18.04$ with a $3.20$ GHz Intel Xeon(R) $i7$, and a Quadro P$5000$ NVIDIA.